DjebbZ/Zepto-mobile/README.md

+# ABANDONNED A LONG TIME AGO

+Don't use it, there's nothing interesting here.

+***

 # ZEPTO MOBILE

 A UI and mobile framework based on [Zepto](http://zeptojs.com/) and [Backbone](http://documentcloud.github.com/backbone/).
 The goal is to reproduce something similar to [jQuery Mobile](http://jquerymobile.com/) but more lightweight, since the combo Zepto+Backbone is much lighter than jQuery+jQueryMobile.